rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/03-adding-form-field-type-settings.markdown

 [Form Field Type](/docs/7-1/tutorials/-/knowledge_base/t/creating-form-field-types), you might need to add settings to it.
 For example, a Slider field, behind the scenes, is a numeric field you will select a value within a range.
-Here you'll learn how to add settings to form field types by adding a restriction on Slider field predefined value and customise the bottom value and the top value of the range, which can only receive an integer number as input.
+Here you'll learn how to add settings to form field types by setting the bottom value and the top value of the range, which can only receive an integer number as input.

 To add settings to form field types, take these steps: